Instructions for Authors

 Forms of publication

-(1) Submitted manuscripts can be classified as research papers and technical notes.
+(1) Submitted manuscripts can be classified as research papers, technical papers and technical notes.

 (2) The form of publication should be defined by the author.
 However, the form of publication can be changed based on the editorial board.